Trump administration sees a 7-degree rise in global temperatures by 2100

 Using the no-action scenario “is a textbook example of how to lie with statistics,” said MIT Sloan School of Management professor John Sterman.
 “First, the administration proposes vehicle efficiency policies that would do almost nothing [to fight climate change].
 Then [the administration] makes their impact seem even smaller by comparing their proposals to what would happen if the entire world does nothing.”

 This week, U.N.
-Secretary-General António Guterres warned leaders gathered in New York, “If we do not change course in the next two years, we risk runaway climate change. . . .
+Secretary-General António Guterres warned leaders gathered in New York, “If we do not change course in the next two years, we risk runaway climate change . . .
 Our future is at stake.”

 Federal and independent research — including projections included in last month’s analysis of the revised fuel-efficiency standards — echoes that theme.
 The environmental impact statement cites “evidence of climate-induced changes,” such as more frequent droughts, floods, severe storms and heat waves, and estimates that seas could rise nearly three feet globally by 2100 if the world does not decrease its carbon output.